Having biases can severely impair our ability to read the markets objectively and make good trading decisions.

 If you focus too much on one economic event and fail to take into account the larger fundamental background, or if you limit your analysis to the most recent candles and lose track of long-term trends, you are just as guilty of committing recency bias.

 To cope with it, take a step back and assess the longer-term situation of the trade or your portfolio.
-Always keep the big picture in sight, and don’t allow your last success or failure cloud your judgment.
+Always keep the big picture in mind, and don’t allow your last success or failure to cloud your judgment.